mozilla/mortar-devtools/README.md

 node build.js
 ````

+This generates a `dist` folder with the content that WebIDE will present when you click "New App".
+But this has to be uploaded somewhere.

 To upload to a server, ensure you have a config file with the proper settings in place.
-A sample config.local.json file is in place, you can use it as a base:
+A sample `config.local.json` file that you can use as a base is provided:

 ````bash
 cp config.local.json config.json